 “What,” I shouted back, not understanding what she was talking about?

 I finally got it; she was saying: mani-pedi, salon-speak for manicure-pedicure.
 She had boiled our pending transaction down to its essence.

 “No, just mani,” I responded, getting into the trendy shorthand; I’m a fast learner.

-Each job, profession, avocation, hobby, etc. has its own jargon.
+Each job, profession, avocation, pastime, pursuit or hobby has its own jargon.
 One must learn it to survive and thrive there.

 Somehow, I feel that by being the one serviced, I’m being placed in a position of privilege being attended by underlings and putting the one delivering the service in a subservient position.
 I even cut and style my own hair–natural curls are very forgiving to answer your question.

 A glance around the salon revealed a lot of clients with one hand on a small table being worked on by a manicurist while in too many cases the other hand held a cell phone jammed against its appropriate ear.
 Several of these princesses also had their feet on small stools with cotton crammed between their toes to hold them apart while another worker took care of the pedi part.